shalomb/code-mgmt-best-practices/PITCHME.md

 - Best intentions but problems still arise.
 - We need to be ready for this.
 - At scale this is problematic
-- Customers can feel the problems and your hotfixing
+- Customers can feel the problems and your hotfixing activities

 +++